Two Paths to Guardianship

 Guardianship Does Not End at the State Line

-One important detail: a guardianship established in Arizona does not expire simply because the guardian or the protected person moves to another location.
-The guardianship continues until the court formally terminates it.
-This provides stability, especially in situations where the protected person needs to relocate for medical care or family support.
+A guardianship set up in one county does not expire because the guardian or the protected person moves.
+The guardianship continues until the court formally ends it.
+This provides stability when the protected person needs to relocate for medical care or family support.

-Planning ahead with a durable power of attorney and a healthcare directive can reduce the likelihood that a court-appointed guardianship will ever be needed.
+Families who plan ahead with a durable power of attorney and a healthcare directive can reduce the need for a court-appointed guardianship.
 These documents let you name the people you trust to act on your behalf, without court involvement.